Skip to main content

 Sieve Analysis

 Sieve analysis is used to determine the grain size distribution of coarse-grained soils.
 For the particle size distribution of fine-grained soils, a hydrometer analysis is used.
-Particle size distribution is represented on a semi logarithmic plot of % finer (ordinate, arithmetic scale) versus particle size (abscissa, logarithm scale).
-The particle size distribution plot is used to delineate the different soil textures (percentages of gravel, sand, silt, and clay) in a soil.
+Particle size distribution is represented on a semi-logarithmic plot of % finer (ordinate, arithmetic scale) versus particle size (abscissa, logarithm scale).
+The particle size distribution plot is used to delineate the different soil textures (percentages of gravel, sand, silt, and clay) in soil.
 The effective size, D10, is the diameter of the particles of which 10% of the soil is finer.
 D10 is an important value in regulating flow through soils and can significantly influence the mechanical behavior of soils.

 Two coefficients–the uniformity coefficient and the coefficient of curvature–are used to characterize the particle size distribution.
 Poorly graded soils have uniformity coefficients < 4 and steep gradation curves.
 Well-graded soils have uniformity coefficients > 4, coefficients of curvature between 1 and 3, and flat gradation curves.
 Gap-graded soils have coefficients of curvature < 1 or > 3, and one or more humps on the gradation curves.